Fighting fleas on your cat – how to recognise and prevent fleas

 Choose proven effective remedies to eliminate fleas quickly and safely:

-• Pipettes in the neck (such as Stronghold or Vectra): these are easy to administer and usually work within 24 hours.
+- Spot-on treatments (such as Stronghold or Vectra): These are easy to apply and usually take effect within 24 hours.

-• Flea Band (for example Seresto): provides long-term protection (up to 8 months) and kills fleas on your cat.
+- Flea collar(e.g., Seresto): provides long-lasting protection (up to 8 months) and kills fleas on your cat.

-• Tablets against fleas: effective option in severe infestations; kills fleas within hours.
+- Flea tablets: an effective option for severe infestations; kills fleas within a few hours.

-Tip from Poopy: Ask your veterinarian which remedy is best for your cat.
-Online ordering can be done at PetsPlace.
+Tip from Poopy: Ask your veterinarian which product is best for your cat.
+You can order online at, for example, PetsPlace.

 Step 2: Tackle your environment